This story can only be read after The Myth of Despair.

 Hades stood up and walked away, feeling as bored as ever.
 One of his death reapers stopped him along the way.

 The death reaper was visibly distraught as he answered, “there is a conflict with the death schedule.
 A human that is not supposed to die for another fifty years is suicidal.
 He will kill himself in ten Earth days.
 I don’t know what to do.”

 Hades sighed.
 This was another story he had heard a thousand times before.
 “Go,” he waved.
 “I’ll take care of it.”

 He teleported to Heaven and immediately cringed.
 It was always too cold and bright up there.

 He looked for Aphrodite, knowing that only she could cure suicidality.
 Spotting her by the fountain of life, he made his way over.
 “Aphrodite, I need you to assign a soulmate to a human... are you listening to me?”

 He peered into the fountain and immediately recognized his brother.
 Blaze was sucking the life out of a human, kissing her in a way that made Hades crook his head.

 “Cosmos!”
 Aphrodite hissed when she finally noticed the brooding God.
-“Hades, what are you doing here?”
+“What are you doing here?”